 - Applicants 80 years of age or older – Mexican applicant or third-country national residing in Mexico with immigration status (FM2 or FM3) who is 80 years of age or older.
 The applicant has never been arrested or convicted of a crime, deported from the United States, denied entry to the United States, or had any other problems or difficulties with U.S. Customs and Border Patrol when attempting to enter the United States.

-- Renewing applicants – Applicants who are Mexican or third-country nationals (residing in Mexico with FM2 or FM3 status) whose BCC, BBBCV, B1/B2, C1/D, F, H, I, J, L1, M, O, P, R and TN visas have expired within the last 12 months.
-The applicant MUST have the previous visa, and have never been arrested or convicted of a crime, deported from the United States, denied entry to the United States, or had any other problems or difficulties with U.S. Customs and Border Patrol when attempting to enter the United States.
+- Renewing applicants –Applicants who are Mexican or third-country nationals (residing in Mexico with FM2 or FM3 status) whose fully valid BCC, BBBCV, B1/B2, C1/D, F, H, I, J, L1, M, O, P, R and TN visas have expired within the last 24 months*.
+The applicant MUST have the previous visa, and have never been arrested or convicted of a crime, deported from the United States, denied entry to the United States, or had any other problems or difficulties with U.S. Customs and Border Patrol when attempting to enter the United States. (*Note: The Department of State has temporarily authorized the waiver of the in-person interview requirement for applicants applying for a visa in the same class where the prior visa expired less than 24 months ago.)

 The Visa Section reserves the right to interview any applicant.